apache/plc4x/THREAT-MODEL.md

   files describing the target devices are loaded from operator-configured paths *(documented:
   `plc4j/drivers/bacnet/.../configuration/BacNetIpConfiguration.java`)*.
+  **Out of scope**: EDE parsing exists only in the Java BACnet/IP driver (`.../bacnetip/ede/EdeParser.java`), which is not green in the §3 item 6 matrix; the Go BACnet/IP driver has no EDE support at all.
+  This whole input therefore falls outside the model — the KNX `.knxproj` path in the row above is the only offline-file surface that remains in it.
 - **What PLC4X does NOT do to its host** (negative claims, awaiting maintainer ratification — these are predominantly *(inferred)*, see §14 Q13):